AyushVerma2/springboot-docker/README.md

   - from : it will downlaod images from dockerhub
   -ADD add the jara from targer to the image -ENTRYPoint : it is how to run that jar hre it will be " java -jar spring-docker.jar"
+  #### These two are optinal just to know how to add an user
+       #RUN addgroup -S spring && adduser -S spring -G spring
+       #USER spring:spring
   #### To build:
   docker build -f Dockerfile -t spring-docker .
   // -f is the file name , -t is tag , spring-docket is the image name and . is cuurnet directory where the file is